cncf/glossary/content/en/containerization.md

 tags: ["application", "", ""]
 ---

-Containerization is the packaging of software code with just the operating system (OS) libraries and dependencies required to run the code to create a single lightweight executable—called a container, that runs consistently on any infrastructure.
-More portable and resource-efficient than virtual machines (VMs).
-They have become the de facto compute units of modern cloud-native applications.
+Containerization is the process of packaging of application code including libraries and dependencies required to run the code into a single lightweight executable—called [container image](/container-image/).
 ## Problem it addresses

 Before [containers](/container/) became prevalent, organizations relied on [virtual machines](/virtual-machine/) (VMs) to